SofHad/SymfonyAsLib/README.md

-Using Symfony components and Twig associated with your own lib.
+Use Symfony components and Twig associated with your own lib.